Kaixhin/FGMachine/README.md

 }
 ```

 Note that gpu_capacity represents (the inverse of) instances of the program the FGMachine host system can run on one GPU; for example a machine with 4 GPUs, will be able to run 8 instances of the program with capacity 0.1 and gpu_capacity 0.5.
+However, if the capacity was 0.25 in the previous example, the machine would only be able to run 4 instances of the program.

 ### Experiments